zwade/tyranny/README.md

  - Jury &mdash; Compares the tokenized string against a grammar, and if it is valid determines the sentence
  - Executioner &mdash; Applies a mapping function to each sentence element based on its location in the string

+## Usage

+### `new tyranny.tyrant()`

+`new tyranny.tyrant()` returns a new tyrant.
+Each tyrant can only parse one grammar, but it can have multiple rules.
+Specifying a grammar requires input for each of the three steps.
+For Judge to tokenize a string, it needs a set of rules for tokening.
+This can be registered as an object whose keys are the token names, and the values are regular expressions that select each token.
+For Jury to determine the sentence, it needs a set of rules that are defined using a regular expression-like sentence

 ## Example Usage

 Here is an example of creating a language to parse valid parentheses matching